rancher/dartboard/DEVELOPING.md

 ## Overall architecture

+For SUSE internal projects please see the [internal design document](https://docs.google.com/document/d/1-jgzGSmeH47mobXycuOgeg1W_wTB4AgY).

+For all uses, this project is composed of:
- - OpenTofu is used to deploy infrastructure.
+ - [OpenTofu](http://opentofu.org) modules to deploy infrastructure.
 That includes all is necessary in order to launch Kubernetes clusters - modules should conclude producing a kubeconfig file and context
-   - `tf` files in `tofu/main/` specify whole testing environments
-   - `tf` files in `tofu/modules/` implement components (platform-specific or platform-agnostic)
- - the `dartboard` Golang program runs OpenTofu to create Kubernetes clusters, then Helm/kubectl to deploy and configure software under test (Rancher and/or any other component).
-It is designed to be idempotent
+ - the `dartboard` Golang program
+   - runs OpenTofu to create Kubernetes clusters
+   - uses Helm/kubectl to deploy and configure software under test (Rancher and/or any other component)
- - a Mimir-backed Grafana instance in an own cluster displays results and acts as long-term result storage
+   - uses Helm/kubectl to deploy and configure test software (Mimir, Grafana, k6, etc.)

+Specifically:
+ - `dartboard apply` is a `dartboard` subcommand that calls OpenTofu to deploy Kubernetes clusters.
+Outputs kubeconfig files and build-specific parameters.
+Created clusters are:
+   - upstream: where Rancher is installed
+   - downstream: that is imported into Rancher (can be zero or more)
+   - tester: where load testing/benchmarking/metric collection tools will run
+ - `dartboard deploy` is a `dartboard` subcommand that:
+  - calls `dartboard apply` to create clusters
+  - installs Rancher via Helm in the upstream cluster
+  - configures Rancher by creating basic objects (eg. users)
+  - imports downstream clusters created by dartboard apply into Rancher with Shepherd
+ - `dartboard test` is a `dartboard` subcommand that runs `k6` from a pod in the tester cluster
+ - `dartboard destroy` is a `dartboard` subcommand that calls OpenTofu to destroy clusters created by `dartboard apply`
+ - k6 is used to benchmark APIs in the upstream or downstream clusters, sending metrics to mimir.
+Runs in the tester cluster
+ - mimir is used to collect metrics from test runs (from k6 and instrumentation of the SUT, aka rancher-monitoring).
+Runs in the tester cluster.
+Allows for bulk data export in Prometheus format for later analysis.
+Plan is to store long-term data in a new Mimir + Grafana installation managed by the QA team

-## Porting OpenTofu files to new platforms
+## OpenTofu module specifics

- - create a new `tofu/main` subdirectory copying over `tf` files from `aws`
- - edit `variables.tf` to include any platform-specific information
- - edit `main.tf` to use platform-specific providers, add modules as appropriate
+In this project modules are organized according to these rules:
+ - `tofu/main/*` contains the main `tf` files that specify whole testing environments
+   - there is one subdirectory per platform (eg. `aws`, `azure`, `harvester`)
+ - `tofu/modules` contains reusable modules that can be used in multiple environments
+   - modules in the `tofu/modules/generic` directory are platform-agnostic
-   - platform-specific modules are prefixed with the platform name (eg. `tofu/modules/aws_*`)
+   - modules in other directories are platform-specific (eg. `aws`, `azure`, `harvester`)
-   - platform-agnostic modules are not prefixed
+ - modules are consistently named according to the concept they represent:
-   - platform-specific wrappers are normally created for platform-agnostic modules (eg. `aws_k3s` wraps `k3s`)
- - adapt `outputs.tf` - please note the exact structure is expected by `dartboard` - change with care
+   - **node**: a Linux VM capable of SSH login
+     - `node_variables` is a block of variables passed as-is from main to a platform-specific node module.
+It contains all details to create the VM that are specific to that one VM
+   - **cluster**: a Kubernetes cluster - possibly a set of nodes with a distribution installed, or a managed service
+   - **network**: anything that is shared among clusters and nodes and allows them to work together (actual networks, firewalls, rules, bastion hosts...)
+      - `network_configuration` is a block of outputs passed as-is from a platform-specific network module to node modules of the same platform.
+It contains details that are common to all VMs
+   - **test environment**: an upstream cluster, any number of downstream clusters and a tester cluster, all glued together with a single network
+   - everything else, typically generic software that can be installed onto nodes

+Assumptions:
+ - Deployed nodes and clusters are reachable either directly or via an SSH bastion host from the machine running OpenTofu
-It is assumed all created clusters will be able to reach one another with the same domain names, from the same network.
-That network might not be the same network of the machine running OpenTofu.
+ - Deployed nodes and clusters will be able to reach one another with the same domain names, from the same network.
+That network might not be the same network of the machine running OpenTofu

-Created clusters may or may not be directly reachable from the machine running OpenTofu.
+ - Deployed clusters may or may not be directly reachable from the machine running OpenTofu.
 In the current `aws` implementation, for example, all access goes through an SSH bastion host and tunnels, but that is an implementation detail and may change in future.
-For new platforms there is no requirement - clusters might be directly reachable with an Internet-accessible FQDN, or be behind a bastion host, Tailscale, Boundary or other mechanism.
-Structures in `outputs.tf` have been designed to accommodate for all cases, in particular:
+For new platforms there is no requirement - clusters might be directly reachable with an Internet-accessible FQDN, or be behind a bastion host, Tailscale, Boundary or other mechanism
- - `local_` variables refer to domain names and ports as used by the machine running OpenTofu,
- - `private_` variables refer to domain names and ports as used by the clusters in their network,
- - values may coincide.

-`node_access_commands` are an optional convenience mechanism to allow a user to SSH into a particular node directly.
+## Vendored binaries

+Dartboard vendors binaries it uses like OpenTofu, kubectl and Helm.
+These are decompressed and stored in the `.bin` directory at runtime.

+## Dart files

+YAML files in the `darts/` subdirectory represent full environments and contain all configuration to run a test.
+That includes:
+ - `tofu_main_directory`: a pointer to a main directory for OpenTofu modules
+ - `tofu_variables`: a block of variables passed as-is to OpenTofu
+ - any other test-specific variables

 ## Hacks and workarounds